danbalarin/web-audit/diploma-thesis/chapters/2-Existing-Solutions/3-Performance.typ

 This integration ensures that performance remains a gate in the deployment process, maintaining high standards over time.

 Finally, staying informed about emerging standards and technologies is crucial for effective performance auditing.
-The adoption of protocols like HTTP/2 or HTTP/3, which leverages new protocol QUIC~(#cite(<iyengar_quic_2021>, form: "year")), which offer performance enhancements through features like multiplexing, improved congestion control or reducing number of handshakes can be assessed using tools like Blackfire.io and Wireshark.
+The adoption of protocols like HTTP/2 or HTTP/3, which leverages new protocol QUIC~(#cite(<iyengar_quic_2021>, form: "year")), which offer performance enhancements through features like multiplexing, improved congestion control or reducing number of handshakes.
-Auditing whether a website is leveraging these protocols effectively can reveal opportunities for improvements at the network level.